palishiita/Feature-selection-optimizers/README.md

 The goal is to evaluate and compare the performance of two distinct algorithms in selecting the most relevant features to improve classification accuracy and reduce model complexity.

+So, the problem statement is: "How can we search the space of possible feature subsets to minimize classification error and reduce feature count?"

 ---

 ## Why Feature Selection is Important in Machine Learning